 Weaverville – A new fountain is planned for the town hall entrance after the NC Department of Transportation (DOT) told the Town of Weaverville that a tree blocking a pedestrian sign had to go.
 That was part of the discussion held during the regular monthly meeting of the town council on Monday evening (December 16).
+Mayor Al Root told the town manager to pull her managers report and present it to the council and public for the wanted dog park.

 Vice-Mayor Doug Jackson conducted the meeting as Mayor Al Root was absent from the meeting.
 The council first opened the meeting up to public comment, where a resident of Hunter’s Ridge asked the board to develop an “Air BnB” ordinance to address what he sees as a problem.
 “We now have two Air BnB operating in our cul-de-sac, very much residential…So I’m here tonight to respectfully ask [for an ordinance].”
 He then passed out contact information for a professor at the UNC School of Government who could offer more details on the issue.